CiscoDevNet/terraform-provider-aci/website/docs/d/action_rule_profile_additional_communities.html.markdown

 * `annotation` - (Optional) Annotation of the additional communities object.
 * `name_alias` - (Optional) Name Alias of the additional communities object.
 * `set_criteria` - (Optional) The criteria for setting the (extended) community attribute for a BGP route update.
-* `type` - (Optional) The type of the set action rule profile additional communities object.